Mattesackboy/Google-Drive-Auto-Uploader/README.md

 * deletePermanently: If trackFile `isEnabled` is setted to `true` and this option is enabled too, for every execution the trash can of Google Drive will be emptied.
 2) filesInfo:
 * localPath: The path of the file/s that will be uploaded.
 Can be a path to a Folder or to a File.
+3) otherSettings:
+* aioUpload: If `true`, the script will upload all the files at the same time on Google Drive, otherwise one at the time.

 Do not delete _resources folder_, or delete files in it.